Brighton & Hove Youth Council

 Brighton & Hove Youth Council (BHYC) is made up of young people aged 13 to 19 (and up to aged 25 with SEND), who are elected or nominated from local schools, colleges or youth groups.

 BHYC meets at least once a month and represents the views and listens to the voices of young people in the city.
-The Youth Council aims to represent all young people’s views and opinions and influence decisions made by politicians, councilors and other local and national decision makers.
-They run campaigns about important issues, currently one to help ‘Protect the Environment’, as well as attend youth voice meetings and have a seat on the Children & Young People’s Skills Committee.
+The Youth Council aims to represent all young people’s views and opinions and influence decisions made by politicians, councillors and other local and national decision makers.
+They run campaigns about issues that are important to young people.
+Currently they have a Transport Campaign looking at pricing, timetables and safety, and a Mental Health Campaign looking at better education for young people around services available in the city.

 The Youth Council exists to actively promote article 12 of the UN Convention on the Rights of a Child, which says: